-Figure 4: Joint probability distribution on two variables X and Y.
+Figure 2: Joint probability distribution on two variables X and Y.

-If we consider the parameter Y in a conditional probability distribution not as a known parameter but as a random variable itself, with probability distribution P(Y), we obtain a joint probability distribution over the pair of variables X and Y, and its PMF is given by the chain rule:
+The notion of a joint distribution formalizes what happens when the condition in a conditional probability is itself a random variable.
+In other words, what happens if we consider the parameter Y in a conditional probability distribution P(X|Y) not as a known parameter but as a random variable itself, with probability distribution P(Y)?
+In this case, we can define the joint probability distribution over the pair of variables X and Y, given by the chain rule: